 - Services and integration plan for immigrants

-You can contact your specialist via the ‘E-services' section of Job Market Finland.
+You can contact your service specialist via the ‘E-services' section of Job Market Finland.
 There you can also view all your open tasks.

 In the ‘E-services' section of Job Market Finland you can